 - Journal, series or web site with ISSN

 On the website of Norwegian Register for Scientific Journals, Series and Publishers you can read more about how the model works, search for authorised publication channels, and find out what criteria are used for inclusion.
 You can also suggest additions for channels that you think may be missing from the register.

 - University Management

 - Faculty Management

 - Department Management

-Contact us if you are a decision maker at the University who wants to request a survey or has questions about bibliometrics.
+Contact us if you want to request a survey or have questions about bibliometrics.